-The nominal amount of TL 18,638,563 arising from the transactions made within the scope of price stability transactions is presented under "Repurchased Shares" in the financial statements according to Capital Markets Board (CMB) Communiqué Serial VII-128.1 ("CMB Communiqué on Shares") and Borsa İstanbul A.Ş. ("BİAŞ") Implementation Procedures and Principles Regarding the Operation of Share Market.
+As a result of the repurchasing of 18,638,563 shares with a nominal amount of TL 18,638,563 arising from the transactions made within the scope of price stability transactions according to Capital Markets Board (CMB) Communiqué Serial VII-128.1 ("CMB Communiqué on Shares") and Borsa İstanbul A.Ş. ("BİAŞ") Implementation Procedures and Principles Regarding the Operation of Share Market and presented under "Repurchased Shares" in the financial statements, the capital of the Company was reduced from TL 611,928,571 to TL 593,290,008 as of June 1, 2022.